 This year, we talked about the slave trade and filled out a number of notebook pages that the kids added to their history binders.
-(These will be available in our Slavery and the Civil War Packet, probably available in Nov.
-2016.)
+These are available in our Slavery and the Civil War Packet.
 We talked a lot about the horrors of the slave ships and talked about the Zong Massacre (which we didn’t talk about several years ago because it was so terrible.)
 Then we went on to talk about slave auctions, the jobs that slaves had to do, fugitive slaves and the Underground Railroad.

 After talking about the Middle Passage (and Triangular Trade), we watched the movie, Amistad. (affiliate link) This was a powerful movie based on the Africans who were kidnapped (in 1839) and brought to the New World.
 They rebelled, killing many of the sailors on board the slave ship.
 The ship was then captured in New England and the Africans were put on trial.
 This movie was powerful and riveting.
 It is rated R, so I suggest that you preview it before you watch it with kids.
 There were certain scenes that I did not let my daughters (8 and 10) watch – and I talked with my son (13) about what he would see.